karllhughes/personal-blog-5/_posts/2016-04-18-graduate-code-bootcamp.markdown

 ### 2. Meet people

 **Apply for jobs** - This should be obvious, but as they say, you miss 100% of the shots you don't take.
 Even if you don't feel qualified, try applying for some jobs, taking some interviews, and learning from each one you get.
-If you're not sure what employers are looking for, here are some [things I look for when hiring entry level devs](http://blog.startupinstitute.com/2016-04-13-qualities-of-a-good-developer-karl-hughes/).

 **Meet with people** - Not every "interview" is an official interview.
 In fact, both of my last two jobs have been a result of unofficial coffee talks and not official interviews.
 Ask your friends, colleagues, former coworkers, teachers, etc. for intros.